The Top Car Insurance Companies

 The more careful you are when driving, the less likely you’ll be involved in an accident, regardless of age.
 However, these factors make the most difference with young, less experienced drivers.

 ACCIDENTS PER 100 MILLION MILES DRIVEN

 Young drivers in this age group are greatly affected by traffic accidents.
-According to the Insurance Information Institute, for every 100,000 drivers aged 20 to 24, 2,064 die annually in auto accidents.
+According to the Insurance Institute for Highway Safety, for every 100,000 drivers aged 20 to 24, 2,064 die annually in auto accidents.
 This equates to a per capita rate of 6.3 deaths, assuming a distance of 10,000 miles driven per year.
 It's important to drive safely by staying alert, avoiding distractions and not speeding to reduce the risk of being involved in a car accident.